rrwen/draw/README.md

 Richard Wen
 rrwen.dev@gmail.com

-Easy to use functions for programatically creating consistent and reproducible graphics and diagrams with lines, common shapes, and text.
+Easy to use functions for creating consistent and reproducible graphics and diagrams with lines, common shapes, and text.
 Compatible with and based on the R 'grid' package.

 ## Install